Lorenzo Ghiberti: Gates of Paradise multiple descriptive panels

 Moses died.
 Joshua was now the leader of the Israelites and had to lead them to the Promised Land (shown at the bottom).
-God's people, to cross the Jordan River (seen in the middle of a river stream).
-Joshua carries the ten commandments around the city of Jericho seven times then the wall collapsed.
-Joshua and his army then took over the city (shown at the top).
-They were victorious in taking the city (shown at the top).
+God's people cross the Jordan River (seen in the middle of a river stream).
+Joshua carried the ten commandments around the city of Jericho seven times, and the wall collapsed.
+Joshua and his army then succeeded in taking over the city (shown at the top).